Candy09j23/Candy09j23/README.md

 - 👀 I’m interested in GenAI, Prompt Engineering
 - 🌱 I’m currently learning Llms
 - 💞️ I’m looking to collaborate on Tamil Language Llms
-- 📫 reach me at aurmc60@gmail.com
+- 📫 I wnt to learn, teach and Earn
 - 😄
 <!---
 Candy09j23/Candy09j23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.